The Pros and Cons of Modern Graniteware Roasters

 Cleaning and Care

-The impervious surface makes this cookware easy to clean.
-Most graniteware roasters are dishwasher safe, per the manufacturer’s claims, but they also clean up easily by hand, using soap and water.
+• The impervious surface makes this cookware easy to clean.
+According to the manufacturer, most granite roasters are dishwasher safe, but can also be easily cleaned by hand with soap and water.

-Make sure you are using gloves whilst washing to prevent cutting your fingers on sharp edges.
+• Make sure you wear gloves when washing to avoid cuts on sharp edges.

-Do not drop the roaster on hard surfaces to avoid chipping.
+• To avoid splintering, do not drop the roaster on hard surfaces.

-Store the cookware by turning the lid upside down and placing it on top of the roaster.
-When you store smaller roasters inside a larger one, place a dish towel between the lids and the pan to prevent chipping.
+• Store the cookware by turning the lid over and placing it on the roasting pan.
+When storing roasting pans by stacking them, place a tea towel between the lid and the pan to prevent splintering.

 Sharing is caring!